phikai/freshdesk-rest/README.md

 1. Still being work in progress: separation of concern is something that needs a lot of work
 2. Example child classes in the Freshdesk namespace (ie Tickets, for all ticket-related API calls)
 3. Better documentation
-4. Out of the box support for filters, statusses and the like (through class-constants)
+4. Out of the box support for filters, statuses and the like (through class-constants)
 5. Unit-tests are a glaring omission ATM
+6. Possibly add some data-models for tickets, customers, users and the like...

 ## Usage
 Add this repo to your composer.json file